Oakland Cemetery in Atlanta, Georgia. Photo by Dinny Addison

 Nearby Roswell has a similar past, which Roswell Ghost Tour dives into on their year-round walking tours.
 Operating for nearly 20 years, the 2.5-hour tour is led by paranormal investigators that tell stories of Confederate soldiers and houses with dark histories.

 Coastal Georgia also has its share of ghost stories.
-Mary the Wanderer is the ghost of a woman who lost here love at sea and took here life.
+Mary the Wanderer is the ghost of a woman who lost her love at sea and took her life.
 Flickering lights of a husband visiting his wife have been spotted at Christ Church Cemetery.
-Ghost Walk of St. Simons shares these stories with visitors.
+Lighthouse Trolleys shares these stories with visitors.